nunit/nunit.analyzers/documentation/NUnit1032.md

 ## Motivation

-Not Diposing fields/properties can cause memory leaks or failing tests.
+Not Disposing fields/properties can cause memory leaks or failing tests.

 ## How to fix violations